jgirgis01/AI_Co_Creation_Can/CODE_OF_CONDUCT.md

 ## **Our Commitment**

 The Queering AI Co-Creation Project is dedicated to fostering a safe and inclusive environment for all participants.
 We do not tolerate harassment of participants in any form.
 This code applies to all spaces, both online and offline.
-Any person who violates this code of conduct may be sanctioned or expelled at the discretion of the Queer in AI Safety Team.
+Any person who violates this code of conduct may be sanctioned or expelled at the discretion of the co-creation project team.

 Our project is centered around the experiences of 2SLGBTQIA+ people.
 We aim to co-create a project that addresses issues in AI impacting the queer community, acknowledging that queer identities are multifaceted and intersectional.